asteroid3948/Asteroid-Npc-s/README.md

 * **NPC Creator (asteroid:npc_creator)**: Right-clicking with this item triggers a block raycast up to 10 blocks away.
 It spawns the NPC centered on the targeted block and opens the configuration GUI.
 * **NPC Editor (asteroid:npc_editor)**: Right-clicking an NPC with this item reads its stored dynamic properties and opens the configuration GUI pre-populated with those values.
-* **Set NPC Rotation (asteroid:npc_rotator)**: Right-clicking an NPC configured in "Fixed" mode with this item calculates the horizontal angle between the NPC and the player, rotating the NPC to face the player's coordinate.
+* **Set NPC Rotation (asteroid:npc_rotator)**: Right-clicking an NPC configured in "Fixed" mode with this item calculates the horizontal angle between the NPC and the player's standing coordinates, rotating the NPC to face the player.
+If "Lock Facing Straight" is enabled on the NPC, it snaps the rotation to the nearest cardinal direction (North, East, South, West) relative to where the player is standing.
+Note: when using the rotation wand, you might need to click the NPC a few times for it to fully rotate due to client sync.

 ---